Juvenile Myoclonic Epilepsy (Jantz Syndrome) Quiz

 Developed by doctors.

-Juvenile myoclonic epilepsy is an epilepsy syndrome marked by quick jerks of the arms or legs, generalized seizures, and occasionally, absence seizures.
+Juvenile myoclonic epilepsy (Janz syndrome) is an epilepsy syndrome marked by the presence of absence, myoclonic, and generalized tonic-clonic (GTC) seizures.
+All patients with JME have myoclonic seizures, 85%-90% of patients have generalized tonic-clonic seizures, and about 20-40% of patients have absence seizures.
 These often happen when people first wake up in the morning.
 The exact cause is unknown, but a family history of epilepsy or gene mutations may sometimes be connected to the condition.

 • The hand or leg on one side occasionally jerks or makes a sudden movement